Frequently Asked Questions

 A) All students are required to wear approved white Jiu-Jitsu uniform along with blue/black rash guard under gi top.
 (Uniforms and rash guards available for purchase at dojo)

 Q) Can I come by the dojo and try a class out to see if this is for me?

-A) Yes, you are more than welcome to come by for a trial class.
-You will be required to complete some minor paperwork before participating in any classes, so please be sure to come to the dojo at least 30 minutes prior to any class that you would like to attend.
+A) Everyone is welcome to visit the dojo.
+We offer a free one week trial for first time visitors.
+You will be required to complete some minor paperwork before participating in any classes, so please be sure to come to the dojo at least 15 minutes prior to any class that you would like to attend.
 Entering the training area late or while a class is in session is highly disruptive, therefore visitors that show up late will be asked to come back at another time.
-It is also recommended that you contact an instructor before your visit.
+Advance notice is not required.

 Q) I might be interested in joining the dojo, but I’d like some more information.
 Can I just come by to “check things out?”